Legal Updated 6 min read

 What This Means for Talc Litigation

 The appellate affirmation strengthens the legal foundation for similar cases against cosmetic companies.
-Avon faced approximately 130 talc-related lawsuits by 2020 and filed for Chapter 11 bankruptcy protection in 2024 to address mounting liabilities.
+Avon Products Inc. faced nearly 400 talc-related lawsuits and filed for Chapter 11 bankruptcy protection on August 12, 2024, to address mounting liabilities.

 Talc litigation remains one of the most active areas of asbestos-related law, with multidistrict proceedings ongoing against several cosmetic manufacturers.